LukasMerkle/portfolio-website/content/projects/bear_machine.md

 ---

 The goal of this project was to design a test bench that simulates the wear of an airplane's landing gear bearing when it lands.
 This wear is caused by two main things: During landing, the landing gear compresses and a large rod slides along the bearing.
 Due to the landing impact, there is also a large radial load applied on the bearing.
 The combination of the two causes wear and the bearing has to be switched out after a certain amount of cycles.
 However, the number of cycles is hard to estimate by theoretical analysis, which explains the need for this test bench.

+The system consists of two major mechanisms.
+The sliding of the rod is caused by a slider-crank mechanism, which is driven by a strong motor.
+The rod is guided by the test bearing as well two additional bearings on both sides of the test  bearing.
+There is also the need to apply a force of up to 3000 lbs on the test bearing to simulate the radial load during landing.
+This was achieved by two double-acting pneumatic cylinder stacked on top of each other to reduce the footprint.
+It was controlled by an electric solenoid valve via LABVIEV.